How to avoid the Christmas traffic jams

 Christmas traffic: Where to avoid on the roads and rail

 The Christmas getaway means congested roads and cancelled trains.
-Drivers are facing potential delays of up to three hours as millions of cars take to the motorways.
+Drivers have been warned of possible delays of nearly two hours as millions of cars take to the motorways.
 But where should you avoid and at what times will traffic be busiest?

-Traffic experts expect the busiest times to be Thursday and Friday afternoon as shoppers, commuters and people trying to go away for Christmas all use the same roads.
+Traffic experts expect Friday afternoon to be busy as shoppers, commuters and people trying to go away for Christmas all use the same roads.

-Most roadworks on motorways in England will be lifted or finished by 06:00 GMT on Friday but some will stay in place for safety reasons.
+Most roadworks on motorways in England were lifted or finished by 06:00 GMT on Friday but some have had to stay in place for safety reasons.

-Meanwhile, strike action by South Western Railway and Northern rail workers will come ahead of hundreds of engineering works that will affect major stations including London Victoria and Paddington.
+Meanwhile, strike action by South Western Railway and Northern rail workers on Saturday will come ahead of hundreds of engineering works over the Christmas period that will affect major stations including London Victoria and Paddington.

 The roads to avoid

-Inrix, which provides traffic information, said the M6 motorway north of Stoke-on-Trent is likely to be one of the most congested roads with warnings the journey to Wigan could take three hours longer than usual.
+Inrix, which provides traffic information, said the section from the end of the M42 to Junction 8A of the M40 south, near Aylesbury, was likely to be very congested on Friday afternoon, with the typical 47-minute journey predicted to take almost two hours longer.

 The predictions are based on analysis of traffic flows during previous Christmas getaways.
 The route also includes 40 miles of roadworks.